Tuscany – map, attractions, sightseeing plan, trips, the most beautiful places

 Tuscany – attractions map

-The main starting point for building a tour of Tuscany should be the map of Tuscany below, on which I have marked the location of all the attractions.
+The main starting point for building a plan to visit Tuscany should be the map of Tuscany below, on which I have marked the location of 20 main attractions.

 It's worth spending some time looking at it and checking the location of the places that interest you the most.
 If you click on the map, a higher resolution image will open with more details (routes, names of nearby towns, etc.)